PlattsSEC/club-feedback/README.md

 # club-feedback
-Feedback from Software Engineering Club members
+Feedback from Software Engineering Club members.
+We will be able to instantly see your feedback and work towards making the club better.

 ### How to file an issue: ###
 1. Step 1: Click on the Issues tab next to the Code tab.